White paper

 Enhance advisory services

-Take, for example, an auditor with numerous clients within the construction industry and knows common ratios for that particular industry.
+Take, for example, an auditor with numerous clients within the construction industry who knows common ratios for that particular industry.
 By analyzing a client’s ratios, an auditor may determine, for instance, if their gross profit percentages are much lower than expected compared to other clients within the construction industry.

 • Insights leading to proactive quality assurance and regulatory compliance (67%)